 # Agents

-> Mailrith exposes a compact discovery stack for AI agents: llms files on the marketing site, version metadata on the API root, the versioned OpenAPI contract, authenticated capability discovery, and official SDK and MCP entry points once a workspace key is available.
+> Mailrith exposes a compact discovery stack for AI agents: llms files on the marketing site, version metadata on the API root, the versioned OpenAPI contract, authenticated capability discovery, and official SDK and MCP entry points after a workspace key is available.

 - Human page: https://mailrith.com/developers/agents